Esri/arcgis-pro-sdk-community-samples/Map-Exploration/TableControl/ReadMe.md

 1. Download the Community Sample data (see under the 'Resources' section for downloading sample data)
 1. Make sure that the Sample data is unzipped in c:\data
 1. In Visual Studio click the Build menu.Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
-1. ArcGIS Pro will open.
 1. Open any project.
-1. Click on the ADD-IN TAB.
+1. Click on the Add-In tab.
 1. Click on the* Show Preview* button.
 1. A dockpane will be displayed with an empty TableControl.
 1. Open the Catalog pane and navigate to a datasource from the Community Samples Data.